abhaykurmi7/html-interview-questions/README.md

-# HTML Interview Questions – 30 Day Prep
+ji# HTML Interview Questions – 30 Day Prep

 I add **daily day wise HTML interview question daily** with a short, clear answer.
 This repo is for **revision, interviews, and strong fundamentals**.